-The Settlement Agreement defines "Water Source" as, among other things, "a groundwater well, surface-water intake, or any other intake point from which a Public Water System draws or collects water for distribution as Drinking Water."
+The Settlement Agreement defines "Water Source" as, among other things, "a groundwater well, surface water intake, or any other intake point from which a Public Water System draws or collects Drinking Water."
 This definition is intended to be broad and includes any point from which a Public Water System may draw or collect water, regardless of whether the Water Source is owned by a retail customer or by a wholesaler.

-4 Nothing in this guidance supersedes the provisions of the Settlement Agreement about the States, the federal government, or certain Public Water Systems owned by States or the federal government.
+&lt;sup>4 Nothing in this guidance supersedes the provisions of the Settlement Agreement about the States, the federal government, or certain Public Water Systems owned by States or the federal government.

-The Settlement Agreement's definition of "Water Source" contains a clause stating that, "[s]olely for purposes of the Allocation Procedures described in Exhibit Q, ... a purchased water connection from a seller that is a Water Source is not a Water Source."
-The definition of "Water Source" also contains a clause expressly including "the raw or untreated water" that a Public Water System draws or collects from an intake point for distribution as Drinking Water.
-Those clauses were intended to bar duplicative recovery for the same water.
-They were not intended, and should not be interpreted by the Claims Administrator, to preclude a retail customer from recovering for water that it purchases from a wholesaler, to the extent that the retail customer bears all or part of the PFAS treatment costs for that water.
-Nor should the clauses be interpreted to bar two or more Class Members from sharing the Allocated Amount for the water if they both bear part of the PFAS treatment costs for that water.
+The Allocation Procedures contain a clause stating that, "[f]or purposes [of] the Allocation Procedures, a purchased water connection from a seller that is a Water Source is not a Water Source."
+That clause was intended to bar duplicative recovery for the same water.
+It was not intended, and should not be interpreted by the Claims Administrator, to preclude a retail customer from recovering for water that it purchases from a wholesaler, to the extent that the retail customer bears PFAS treatment costs for that water.
+Nor should the clause be interpreted to bar two or more Settlement Class Members from sharing the Allocated Amount for the water if they both bear PFAS treatment costs for that water.